Washington DC Neighborhood Guide:

 You’ll never be far from excitement with the GWU metro located right in the middle of this part of town.
 You can either hang out at one of the area’s many delightful cafes, or you can take the blue, silver, or orange line off to Georgetown to discover new sights.

 With all these great places in Foggy Bottom, surely you’re ready to move in!
-Give us a call at DARO Apartments to find your new home in the neighborhood.
+Give us a call to find your new home in the neighborhood.

 An Overview of